 "We are in a workplace—we should act like professionals."
 There was hint of warmth in the security guard's voice that momentarily relieved his uptight air.
 Then, as if it were a tiresome duty, Tseng turned his stern gaze on Ienzo, nodding a stiff greeting.

 But Tseng Taak was also Aerith Gainsborough's oldest friend and protector.
-They had grown up together, and even before he had been an officer of the law, Tseng had kept by the brunette's side—through the death of her mother, through her struggle to get a Doctorate… Tseng had been unerringly faithful in his support of her, and Aerith could never, in any way, hate him.
+They had grown up together, and even before he had been an officer of the law, Tseng had kept by her side—through the death of her mother, through her struggle to get a Doctorate… Tseng had been unerringly faithful in his support of her, and Aerith could never, in any way, hate him.
 The things he did, however… the way he confined Ienzo… None of the other guards had been as strict, ever.

 "I don't feel obligated to get along with those who strive to upset the order of this hospital."
 The man's voice was sharp but quiet, mellow but hinting at something far more firm.
 "You seem to forget, Doctor Gainsborough, that Ienzo is not here to be rehabilitated.
 He is here by order of the court, and it is my responsibility to keep what happened before from happening ever again."

 Aerith blinked once, desperate for something to say in return.
 "But Tseng," she murmured, "he was just a child…"